humboldtux-tmp/tutorials/docs/windows/index.md

 This getting started is for non-technical users who are interested in learning about Docker.
 By following this getting started, you'll learn fundamental Docker features by performing some simple tasks.
 You'll learn how to:

-* install Docker
+* install Docker software using the Docker Toolbox
-* run a software image in a container
+* use Docker Engine to run a software image in a container
 * browse for an image on Docker Hub
 * create your own image and run it in a container
 * create a Docker Hub account and an image repository